Choosing the Right Type for You

 Each fondue pot has a purpose and this page will provide you with useful information to help you make an informed decision on the type of fondue pot you need.

-The fondue pot shown above is the Swissmar Sierra 11-Piece Meat Fondue Set, Red Enameled Pot and it is suitable for hot oil, broth and cheese fondue as well as chili, soup and other warm appetizers.
+The fondue pot shown above is the Swissmar F66705 Sierra 1.6-Quart Cast Iron Meat Fondue Set, 11-Piece, Cherry Red and it is suitable for hot oil, broth and cheese fondue as well as chili, soup and other warm appetizers.

 There are 4 main types of fondue pots: